-The graphs of the hazard function for four combinations of the values of the model parameters are also presented.
+The graphs of the hazard function for four combinations of the values of the model parameters are presented Figure 2.
 The plots of the hazard rate function show various shapes including, uni-modal and upside down bathtub shapes with four combinations of the values of the parameters.
-This attractive flexibility makes the GIW hazard rate function useful and suitable for non-monotone empirical hazard behaviors which are more likely to be encountered or observed in real life situations.
+This attractive flexibility makes the GIW hazard rate function useful and suitable for nonmonotone empirical hazard behaviors which are more likely to be encountered or observed in real life situations.